Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU architectures: Fourier-based Homogenization

 To construct the SFFT-based Homogenization algorithm, the operands and operators used in the classical FFT-based algorithm~\ref{algo:fft} must first be represented in TT and TTO format, respectively.
 A straightforward approach would employ the TT variant of the FFT.
 While this may reduce memory usage, it does not alleviate the computational bottleneck, as the complexity remains that of the classical FFT.
-We therefore replace the FFT with the $n$-qubit Quantum Fourier Transform (QFT), denoted $\widetilde{\mathcal{F}}_n$, to leverage its exponentially improved computational complexity, scaling as $\mathcal{O}(d \log^2 N)$.
+We therefore replace the FFT with the $n$-qubit Quantum Fourier Transform (QFT), denoted as $\mathcal{QFT}_n$, to leverage its exponentially improved computational complexity, scaling as $\mathcal{O}(d \log^2 N)$.
 The standard QFT formulation, however, is unsuitable for a TTO representation due to exponential rank growth for increased resolution of the underlying domain.
 Fortunately, this limitation applies only to the standard QFT representation commonly found in the literature.
-By separating the QFT as $\widetilde{\mathcal{F}}_n = \mathcal{R}_n \, \mathcal{Q}_n$ into a "heavy-lifting" component $\mathcal{Q}_n$ and a reordering contribution $\mathcal{R}_n$ (see Figure~\ref{fig:qft_qc}), the circuit associated with $\mathcal{Q}_n$ can be represented as a low-rank TTO \cite{chen23}.
+By separating the QFT as $\mathcal{QFT}_n = \mathcal{R}_n \, \mathcal{Q}_n$ into a "heavy-lifting" component $\mathcal{Q}_n$ and a reordering contribution $\mathcal{R}_n$ (see Fig.~\ref{fig:qft_qc}), the circuit associated with $\mathcal{Q}_n$ can be represented as a low-rank TTO \cite{chen23}.
 Since the circuit $\mathcal{R}_n$ merely enforces a qubit reordering, it can be safely ignored, provided the new convention is consistently applied in momentum space.
 Due to its improved speed, the TTO representation of $\mathcal{Q}_n$ is generally referred to as the "Superfast Fourier Transform" (SFFT), giving the method its name \cite{dolgov12}.
-Thus, the algorithm will use both the SFFT $\mathcal{S}$ as well as its inverse $\mathcal{S}^{-1}$ instead of the regular FFT.
-Due to the close connection of the SFFT to quantum circuits, the associated TTO will have the same number of cores as the original QFT circuit has qubits.
-Further, the physical dimensionality of our operator will be associated with the dimensionality of the qubits, i.e. it will be set to $p=2$.
+Thus, the algorithm will use both the SFFT $\hat{\mathcal{S}}$ as well as its inverse $\hat{\mathcal{S}}^{-1}$ instead of the regular FFT.
+Due to the close connection between the SFFT and quantum circuits, the associated TTO has the same number of cores as the corresponding QFT circuit has qubits.
+Furthermore, the physical dimension of the operator is set by the qubit dimensionality, i.e., $p=2$.